Skip to main content

 1. Core increasese the default minor heap size from standard OCaml significantly

-2. if we change the GC size — will trigger an immediate minor heap-allocation
+2. if we change the GC size — will trigger an immediate minor heap-collection

 The Long-Lived Major Heap #